Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing

 Oddly, another trademark application was submitted in May of 2017, by Nitin Bhat Single Firm of Delhi, India.
 This trademark’s status, as you would expect, is recorded as Objected.

 The Guangzhou Tevise Watch Company was established in 2012.
 It is located in Guangzhou, Guangdong, and employs between 11 and 50 people.
-Tevise is a manufacturer, trading company.
+Tevise is a manufacturer and trading company.

 Due to their staffing level, I suspect Tevise designs watches and then contracts its assembly to one of the many watch factories located in Guangdong, China.

 Mainly, their timepieces are marketed to customers within North America, Europe, South America, and Asia.